mattleymusic/DAIC-WOZ/README.md

 ```bash
 python src/preprocessing/audio_concatenator.py
 ```
-The results will be saved to `data/created_data/concatenated_diarisation/300_P/300_P_concatenated.wav` an so on.
+The results will be saved to `data/created_data/concatenated_diarisation/300_P/300_P_concatenated.wav` and so on.
 The `data/created_data` directory will be the target directory for all further created data.